 How Does Construction Manager At-Risk Differ from Design-Build?

-As an architect for over 20 years, I recognize that there are many different construction delivery options currently available for prospective owners considering a building project.
-These methods range from very contractual (Design-Bid-Build or Plan/Spec) to very collaborative (Design-Build).
-However, a new construction delivery method has recently emerged called Construction Manager At-Risk (CMAR) which falls somewhere in between.
+As an architect for over 25 years, I recognize that many different construction delivery options are currently available for prospective owners considering a building project.
+These methods range from very contractual (Design-Bid-Build or Plan/Spec) to very collaborative (Design-Build) or fall somewhere in between (Construction Manager At-Risk).

-The Water Design-Build Council has an excellent resource article that further explains these distinctions and gives insight into why Design-Build can be better for a project in the long-run if collaboration, no change orders, and transparency are important factors for a building project.
+The DBIA has an excellent resource article that further defines and provides key considerations for each project delivery method.
+It also provides insight into why Design-Build can be better for a project in the long run if collaboration, no change orders, and transparency are important factors for the building project.

 Senior Architect/Design-Build Group Leader

 This resource by the Design-Build Institute of America delves into the advantages and disadvantages of project delivery methods.
 It provides key considerations to help owners choose the right method based on their project goals and priorities.